cloudfoundry/bosh-agent/docs/dev_setup.md

 - `bin/go get code.google.com/p/go.tools/cmd/vet`
 - `bin/go get github.com/golang/lint/golint`

+#### Setup Vendor for Go dependency management

+We use Govendor(Vendor) for go dependency management.
+However at the moment September 15, 2015 Govendor is not working for our local workstations.

+To get this working we are using a [older version](https://github.com/kardianos/govendor/commit/f734a974f0392535918b8d2d1f3fdcac5423830f) of Govendor before they renamed it from vendor.

+git clone govendor into your gopath:

+1. Change into govendor directory `cd ~/go/src/github.com/kardianos/govendor`

+1. We then reset govendor to the working version with `git reset --hard f734a974f0392535918b8d2d1f3fdcac5423830f`
+2. We then need to rename our govendor directory to vendor
+	* `cd ../`
+	* `mv govendor vendor`
+	* `cd vendor`
+3. Go build vendor `go build github.com/kardianos/vendor`
+4. Move vendor into gopath `mv vendor ~/go/bin/`

+An example for how to vendor a directory: `vendor update github.com/cloudfoundry/bosh-utils/...`

 #### Running tests

 Each package in the agent has its own unit tests.
 You can run all unit tests with `bin/test-unit`.